Battle of wine in Haro

 - Dress in white with the typical red bandana

-- You can throw wine on your neighbor from a plastic bottle, water pistol or any other recipient that isn’t glass so as not to endanger any of the participants
+- You can throw wine on your neighbor from a plastic bottle, water pistol or any other recipient that isn’t glass (to not hurt any of the participants)

 - Have a good time during the battle